Diversity, Equity, and Inclusion, and Our Stewardship Work

 Admittedly, I sent this to my workmates with some apprehension, but I have been vindicated by their response.
 The entire staff at American Whitewater agrees, more work needs to be done and we continue to take these steps today.
 American Whitewater has yet to map where these steps will take us exactly, but we want to be transparent and thorough about our journey.
 Over time expect to see and hear more from American Whitewater on this much-needed evolution in our work.
 For over a half-century we've been working hard to ensure all have safe access to clean and dynamic, free-flowing rivers and creeks, but we recognize that we need to strategically choose some projects where our river restoration, protection, and access work will have a greater impact on diverse communities

-As a unified organization we support Black Lives Matter and we're taking inspiration from the movement to address how our work can benefit and include a greater diversity of Americans.
+As a unified organization we support a nonviolent diversity, equity, and inclusion and we are taking inspiration from the recent movements to address how our work can benefit and include a greater diversity of Americans.
 We look forward to you joining us and supporting our efforts, as we continue to do all the great stewardship work we've consistently done, just better as we continue to grow as an institution.

 Theresa L. Simsiman, California Stewardship Director